dhutapratama/docs/valet.md

 valet isolate php@8.0 --site="site-name"
 ```

-For convenience, you may use the `valet php`, `composer`, and `which-php` commands to proxy calls to the appropriate PHP CLI or tool based on the site's configured PHP version:
+For convenience, you may use the `valet php`, `composer`, and `which-php` commands to proxy calls to the appropriate GO CLI or tool based on the site's configured GO version:

 ```shell
 valet php